DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Middle section is dedicated to position of the _Vektor_'s **physical joystick**.
 - Lower section is dedicated to the _Vektor_'s MIX ENVelope, including mix envelope **GATE** output jack.

-Every output jack have its own LED, mainly green (the exception is **GATE**, blue color, instead).
+Every output jack have its own LED, mainly green (the exception is **GATE**, blue instead).

 :warning: All **fast blinking red** LED indicates the _VX_ expander module is not "linked" to a _Vektor_ module!

-:information_source: As long as MIX ENVelope is OFF, both **GATE**, **ENV X**, and **ENV Y** LED are on, solid red, indicating the constant 0V are not relevant!
-Exactly the same fact concerning LFO 1 and/or LFO 2, if disabled from _Vektor_ (PROGRAM context, 3rd page for LFO 1, 4th page for LFO 2), the related LFO LED is on, solid red too (whatever if connected, or not), indicating the LFO output voltage(s) - 0V - is/are not relevant!
+:information_source: As long as MIX ENVelope is OFF, both **GATE**, **ENV X**, and **ENV Y** LED are lit solid red, indicating the constant 0V are not relevant!
+Exactly the same fact concerning LFO 1 and/or LFO 2, if disabled from _Vektor_ (PROGRAM context, 3rd page for LFO 1, 4th page for LFO 2), the related LFO LED is lit solid red too (whatever if connected, or not), indicating the LFO output voltage(s) - 0V - is/are not relevant!

 ---

 ### CONTEXT SELECTION<a name="contextsel"></a>

 _Vektor_ is a small VCO module (16HP), so it can't provide all controls on the same plate.
 By this way, the _Vektor_ is using a **context** system. _Vektor_'s context can be compared to "module mode", or "module section", or something similar.

 They're exactly 6 contexts.
-Each context is represented by the red LED state above its button, and can be changed by pressing the relevant button (LED and buttons are located just below the OLED display, each box is a "context").
+Each context is represented by the red LED above its button, and can be changed by pressing the relevant button (context buttons/LED are located just below the OLED display, each box is a "context").

 Contexts are:

-- **A**, **B**, **C**, and **D**, for related oscillator A, B, C, or D context, when its corresponding red LED above the button is on.
+- **A**, **B**, **C**, and **D**, for related oscillator A, B, C, or D context, when its corresponding red LED above the button is lit.
-- **MIX**, covers all the aspects of the MIX ENVelope feature, when the LED above the MIX button is on.
+- **MIX**, covers all the aspects of the MIX ENVelope feature, when the red LED above the MIX button is lit.
 - **PROGRAM**, concerns program selection and settings for selected program, when **all LED are off**.

 Any oscillator-based context (A, B, C, or D) permits: